kylep/multi/apps/blog/README.md

 - Using `remark` to format Markdown into HTML
 - Using `remark-toc` to format text headers to table of contents, like `#### Table of contents`
 - Using `remark-gfm` to allow support for tables and such, see [Github Flavoured Markdown](https://github.github.com/gfm/)

+## Syntax Highlighting

+I only downloaded the prism.js languages that I figured I was likely to use.
+If one isn't working, probably need a new css file.